pleo-io/danger-config/README.md

-# danger-config
+# Dangerfile

-The Danger configuration for Pleo
+The Danger configuration for Pleo.